Harvard-Neutrino/SIREN/README.md

 * A C++ compiler with C++14 support.

 * Some classes also require Photospline to create and to read cross sections.
-Read more about it, and its installation at https://github.com/icecube/photospline.
+Read more about it, and its installation at [github.com/icecube/photospline](https://github.com/icecube/photospline).
 Note that Photospline has dependencies that you will need that are not listed here.

-* LeptonInjector requires Photospline's `SuiteSparse` capabilities, whose dependencies are available here http://faculty.cse.tamu.edu/davis/suitesparse.html
+* LeptonInjector requires Photospline's `SuiteSparse` capabilities, whose dependencies are available [here](http://faculty.cse.tamu.edu/davis/suitesparse.html).

 For building py-bindings,